DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 The main disadvantage of the DTP workflow is that you only target one medium and the steps to go from here to digital are cumbersome, and do not make full use of the potential in electronic publishing.
 A workflow centred around the paper publication tries to translate print into the digital books, keeping the workflow one-dimensional instead of multi-dimensional.

-Importantly, going from from InDesign to epublication is not ideal, especially when working with older versions of the software.
+Importantly, going from InDesign to epublication is not ideal, especially when working with older versions of the software.
 The results can be messy and may require extra steps in finalising the publication.
 InDesign is simply not optimised as a hybrid publishing tool, as it is (too) specifically developed for print design.[^1] The latest version of the InDesign suite is catered more to electronic publishing, but requires very careful structuring and preparation of documents in order to yield good results within manageable work times.
 It's best suited for projects where the content is generated from databases, imported as XML into InDesign and from there exported to EPUB.
 For a detailed look at these developments, see XXXXXXX Elisabeth Castro. <!--Margreet: chapter will be added by Liz Castro-->

 In the same way Microsoft Word (or any other text editor that uses a similar approach, for instance Open Office) is not well suited for processing structured text.
 Structured text for example is marking up a title with the tag 'header'.
 Later on in the design process the structure can be accompanied by a certain formatting, for example headers are 'bold'.
 To a certain extent these text processing programs allow working in a structured manner, by using stylesheets which determine for instance different types of headers.
 The problem is that they do not separate between formatting and structure, while in the world of digital publishing this is especially important.

 It is possible to create 'interactive' publications in PDF, working with Microsoft Word and InDesign.
 In the end however these are also static inDesign documents, upgraded with some interactive layers.
 This is still a limited vision of what the possibilities are for digital publishing.
 The second workflow, which centres the file format XML, does precisely that.

-###Microsoft Word (.docx)
+###From Microsoft Word (.docx) to EPUB

-Since shortly, there is a viable solution for generating EPUB from Microsoft Word files.
-The latest versions of the command line program pandoc (see below<!---insert cross-reference-->) support document conversion from ".docx"  files generated by Microsoft Office 2007 or later, or by compatible programs like OpenOffice/LibreOffice.
+Since shortly, there is a viable solution for generating EPUB from Microsoft Word files, using the command line tool pandoc (see the [pandoc website](http://www.johnmacfarlane.net/pandoc/ "pandoc website")).
+The latest versions of pandoc (see below<!---insert cross-reference-->) support document conversion from ".docx" files generated by Microsoft Office 2007 or later, or by compatible programs like OpenOffice/LibreOffice.
 Since Word does not, as explained above, enforce a good structure on a document, the EPUB generated by pandoc will never be perfect and ready for publishing.
 But it is still good and clean enough to provide a usable basis for a designer to turn it into the final ebook.
-(We tested other Word-to-EPUB programs such as the built-in document converter of Calibre [see below], but obtained much worse results.)
+(Other Word-to-EPUB programs such as the built-in document converter of Calibre obtain worse results.)

 In order to obtain the best possible EPUB file, the Word document should be formatted as much as possible with Word's standard paragraph styles such as "Normal", "Title", "Subtitle", "Quote" and most importantly "Heading 1", "Heading 2",  "Heading 3"  for the headings according to their logical hierarchy.
 (For example: "Heading 1" for chapters, "Heading 2" for sections, "Heading 3" for subheadlines.)
 The resulting EPUB document will contain a well-structured table of contents and document navigation menu based on the "Heading" hierarchy.
 Word footnotes will be appear as linked endnotes in the EPUB - thus elegantly simplifying an otherwise tedious document redesign task.